lf94/svg2replicad/README.md

 redirecting the output to a file and then using `include file "output_from_svg2curv.curv";` in your curv source code.

+## Refinement

+For letters or shapes with holes in them you will have to run this twice to generate two layers of shapes: the first layer, and the second layer which is used to cut into the first.

+If you are having weird aspect issues, please try using the "Apply Transforms" Inkscape extension.
+If the issues continue, select the path and go to Path → Simplify.

 ## Planned supported elements and attributes

 It turns out Inkscape doesn't care much for anything other than Mm and Cc path